VictoriaRaven/Translator-Language-Dictionary-App/README.md

 ### Version Control with Git
 This project uses Git for version control.
 Git will be used to track the progress of the project, manage code changes, and ensure collaboration between developers.
 Every change made to the codebase will be tracked with commit messages, providing a clear history of the project's development.
 Here's how we manage code changes:
 #### Branching and Commit Process
-- Create a Branch: Each developer creates a separate feature branch for a specific task (e.g., name-of-team-member/MainMenu; name-of-team-member/TicTacToe.py, etc.).
+- Create a Branch: Each developer creates a separate feature branch for a specific task
-- Commit Changes: Developers commit incremental changes with descriptive commit messages (e.g., Added game over condition for TicTacToe.py, Triva.py, Breakout.py).
+- Commit Changes: Developers commit incremental changes with descriptive commit messages
 - Push Changes: After completing tasks in a remote branch that was created, developers push the branch to GitHub.
 - Pull Request (PR): Create a Pull Request for code review.
 Once approved, the changes are merged into the main branch.
 ### Code Review and Merge